Kyle Walker: Personal life

 Walker married childhood sweetheart Annie Kilner in 2022 at Mottram Hall, after a 12-year relationship.
-They lived with their four children in a lavish £3.6 million pound home in Cheshire.
+They lived with their four children in a £3.6 million home in Cheshire.
+They welcomed a fifth child in June 2026.

 Walker also fathered two children with Lauryn Goodman.
 After the news of his affair with Goodman broke, Walker publicly apologised to Kilner, stating that he had made "idiot choices" and needed to "own up to my mistakes".
 Kilner filed for divorce on 16 October 2024.